Metnew/tiny-universal-skeleton/README.md

 ## Server decorator in development (webpack_config/devServer.js)

-TL;DR: after every compilation we remove already applied middlewares from Express app (from middlewares stack) and apply new code to server.
+TL;DR: after every compilation we remove already applied middlewares from Express app (from middlewares stack) and apply new ones.

 In development our server decorator looks like: